 The republican state is viable in the context of an active civil society in which the principles of liberal, social, and participatory or deliberative democracy are observed.
 Republican states will differ from country to country, reflecting their history and cultures, but they will share some basic and common values and institutions.
 Are we heading towards republican states?
 I believe so.
 Since the emergence of the modern state, democratic polities have been progressing - not linearly, not following a steady state, but through ups and downs, major advances, and tragic retrogression.
 Advanced countries today count upon more effective institutions in making politicians and bureaucratic officials more accountable and in protecting the state against rent-seeking, and upon more educated and participatory citizens.
 Republican rights, although constantly violated, are today better defined, and protected.
 Institutional reform, and particularly public management reform, are advancing, which means that the state is becoming more capable.

 The Neoliberal Turn, around 1980, which we will discuss at length in this book, represented one of these tragic moments of historical regression.
-But this was a failed imperial project which, in 2021, with the threat represented by global warming and the crisis of the Covid-15 pandemia, collapsed.
+But this was a failed imperial project which, in 2021, with the threat represented by global warming and the crisis of the Covid-19 pandemia, collapsed.
 Advanced capitalist societies are in this moment searching for economic and political alternatives.

 In the following analysis an empirical aspect and a normative aspect will be present.
 From a historical perspective, I believe it reasonable to predict the gradual rise of the republican state; from a normative one, I hope it will happen.
 This normative vein does not conflict with the historical one.
 On the contrary, they mutually reinforce each other.
 Historical developments point in this direction, and the challenges that collective action faces today require that institutions are invented and reformed to be consistent with this kind of state.
 I see things in this way, despite all the problems that advanced democracies face today.
-They are ripe for the emergence of the republican state, and so it is time to discuss how it will come about.
+They are ripe for the emergence of the republican state, and so it is time to discuss how it may come about.

-Historically, such values and the political currents behind them have clashed, but in contemporary advanced democracies we are learning to integrate values, to arrive at compromises or, more than that, quasi-consensus.
+Historically, such values and the political currents behind them have clashed, but contemporary advanced democracies mainly in Europe learned to integrate them and to arrive at compromises or, more than that, quasi-consensus.
 In the past, when liberalism opposed democratic ideals and demanded an authoritarian state to protect individual liberties, it was assuming an all-powerful state and powerless individuals; now, when republicanism demands protection for the res publica, the assumption is the reverse.
 Yet, in both cases, the combination of self-interest and public interest is essential.
 Without a reasonably clear notion of public interest, it is impossible to define the res publica.
-In general, res publica is the public good; in a narrower sense, it is the public patrimony.13 Without a republican perspective it is difficult to defend the public patrimony.
-If citizens lack clear notions of the public space and of the common good or public interest, the defence of the public patrimony is equally hopeless.
-As a more general concept of the public space, the res publica or 'the public' includes everything that is public, that belongs to the people, that is of and for everybody, that is manifest and therefore endowed with publicity, that is guaranteed or asserted through public law.14 As an embodiment of the common good or of the public interest, the res publica assumes a normative character.
-When the people, instead of being mere observers, widen their allegiance to the common good or the public interest, they become better citizens.15 Actually, it is impossible to defend the public patrimony if there is no republic, if citizens do not clearly understand the notion of public space, of common good or public interest.
+In general, res publica is the public good; in a narrower sense, it is the public patrimony.^{xi} Without a republican perspective it is difficult to defend the public patrimony.

+If citizens lack clear notions of the public patrimony and of the public interest, their defence is hopeless.^{xii} As an embodiment of the common good or of the public interest, the res publica includes not only what is state-owned and the public budget, but also nature, which is eminently public.
+Democratic governance is the main process whereby modern polities define, on each issue, what the public interest is.
+Thus, the republican state is intrinsically democratic.
+But it is more than democratic because, just as it can protect individual citizens, so it is able to protect itself from conflicting interests: it possesses the institutions and the citizens that make for such protection.